Institute of Occupational Therapy

 Institute of Occupational Therapy: At a glance

-Continuing education courses offered: 1 Master of Advanced Studies (MAS)/15 Certificate of Advanced Studies (CAS)/various continuing education courses
+Continuing education courses offered: 1 Master of Advanced Studies (MAS)/19 Certificate of Advanced Studies (CAS)/various continuing education courses

-Within our areas of activity we create the prerequisites for an optimal provision of our patients by working on topics such as social participation and optimization of the quality of life at the Institute of Occupational Therapy.
+Within our areas of activity we create the prerequisites for an optimal provision of occupational therapy services by working on topics such as social participation and optimization of the quality of life.

 We cover the need for training places in occupational therapy at bachelor and master level.
 Our continuing education programmes are coordinated with the Swiss Association of Occupational Therapists.
 The Institute of Occupational Therapy has a very good reputation for its courses in applied research, both at home and abroad.

-In all our areas of activity we engage in a dialogue with our stakeholders who include our students (in continuous education), university, practice and research partners or investors and associations.
+In all our areas of activity we engage in a dialogue with our stakeholders who include our students, university, practice and research partners or investors and associations.

 Specific needs are identified and analysed.
 With our services we create an obvious benefit based on dedicated, responsible and quality-oriented standards.